cockroachdb/docs/v2.1/admin-ui-hardware-dashboard.md

 <img src="{{ 'images/v2.1/admin_ui_network_bytes_received.png' | relative_url }}" alt="CockroachDB Admin UI Network Bytes Received graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the current moving average, over the last 10 seconds, of the number of network bytes received per second for the node.
+- In the node view, the graph shows the current moving average, over the last 10 seconds, of the number of network bytes received per second for all processes including CockroachDB for the node.

-- In the cluster view, the graph shows the current moving average, over the last 10 seconds, of the number of network bytes received per second across all nodes.
+- In the cluster view, the graph shows the current moving average, over the last 10 seconds, of the number of network bytes received for all processes including CockroachDB per second across all nodes.

 ## Network Bytes Sent

 <img src="{{ 'images/v2.1/admin_ui_network_bytes_sent.png' | relative_url }}" alt="CockroachDB Admin UI Network Bytes Sent graph" style="border:1px solid #eee;max-width:100%" />

-- In the node view, the graph shows the current moving average, over the last 10 seconds, of the number of network bytes sent per second for the node.
+- In the node view, the graph shows the current moving average, over the last 10 seconds, of the number of network bytes sent per second by all processes including CockroachDB for the node.

-- In the cluster view, the graph shows the current moving average, over the last 10 seconds, of the number of network bytes sent per second across all nodes.
+- In the cluster view, the graph shows the current moving average, over the last 10 seconds, of the number of network bytes sent per second by all processes including CockroachDB across all nodes.

 ## See also